Gradient-IIITS/Gradient-s-Blog/README.md

 - If you need `Latex` support, make sure that _mathjax_ is set to _true_.
 - If you have images and/or code-snippets put them under `static/images` or `static/code` folders respectively.
 - Run `hugo server -D`.
 You will get something like `Web Server is available at http://localhost:1313/ (bind address 127.0.0.1)`
-- Check if your post has the proper look, content, feel or not.
+- Check if your post has the proper look, content, feel, or not.

 ## Guide for adding images/code-snippets in your post: